nourelsamra/Molecular-Graph-Learning-for-Solubility-Prediction/README.md

 The project includes a standalone training pipeline and a **SLURM job-array configuration** for reproducible execution on HPC systems.

-The SLURM configuration is provided as an **HPC-ready template** and has not been claimed as executed on a specific cluster.
+The SLURM configuration is provided as an HPC-ready template for deployment on a compatible cluster.

 Example: